mvartani76/DGMD-E-27-Spring2016-P2/README.md

 The four extends, **#form-heading-color-extend**, **form-input-border-color-extend**, and **form-width-margin-padding-extend**, and **#form-display-margin-left-extend** are extend-only ids that help observe DRY principles for the other ids/tags in formstyle.scss while organizing the stylesheet visually so it makes sense.<br>

 For example, I wanted to keep the different form specific IDs together but as there was a lot repeated code, I used an extend to have them grouped together in the compiled css stylesheet.
-This is shown in the code snippet below.<br>
+This is shown in the code snippet from **formstyle.scss** below.<br>

 ```
 // Using extends to set parameters here as I want to group the #contact_id IDs together for my own sanity but still try to observe DRY principles